Nizamuddin Shamzai

 Nizamuddin Shamzai (also Nizam al-Din Shamzai, 12 July 1952 – 30 May 2004) was a Pakistani Islamic scholar belonging to the Deobandi movement within Sunni Islam, who served as the Sheikh al-Hadīṯh at the Jamia Uloom-ul-Islamia.

 He was considered "one of the most important Deobandi figures in Pakistan" and "one" of the "most revered Sunni clerics" in Pakistan.

-He was the mentor of Mullah Mohammed Omar, and his madrassa (known as Banuri Town), "taught many students who later became important members of the Taliban regime in Kabul".
+He was the mentor of Mullah Mohammed Omar, and his madrassa, "taught many students who later became important members of the Taliban regime in Kabul".

 He issued religious edicts and travelled to elicit support for the Taliban, including a called for a “jihad” against the US after the September 11 attacks and US invasions of Afghanistan and Iraq.

+Shamzai was assassinated on 31 March 2004 in Karachi.

 Biography

 Shamzai received his early education from his native town in Swat District.
 In the 1960s he migrated to Karachi to study at Jamia Darul Khair then he enrolled in Jamia Farooqia, Karachi.
 In the early 1990s, he got his Ph.D. degree from University of Sindh on Imam Bukhari's teachers.

 Shamzai spent about 20 years teaching in Jamia Farooqia and joined Jamia Uloom-ul-Islamia where he succeeded to become Shaykh al-Hadith in 1997.
 He had close relations with Bin Laden and Mullah Umar and was member of the clerical delegation which went to Afghanistan for a discussion about handing over of Bin Laden in September 2001.
 He was however, a spiritual advisor of Mullah Umar and had travelled globally to elicit Islamic support for Taliban.
 He was Chief Mufti of Jamia Uloom-ul-Islamia and wrote books on jihad and issued fatwa's in favor of the Taliban.